Daikon (white radish)

 Frofuki Daikon

-If you want to enjoy the Umami taste of Daikon, it is one recommendation.
+If you want to enjoy the Umami taste of Daikon, this is one recommendation.
 It is Furofuki Daikon.
-That says, Daikon after the bath time.
-So, it is boiled Daikon simply with Miso paste on top.
+That says, Daikon after bath time.

 Miso soup

 You might already know it.
 It is a traditional Japanese soup.
 The soup contains miso paste made from soybeans as one of its main ingredients.
-The taste is mild and salty.
-The feature is every ingredient (vegetables) could be another option for the soup.
-So, Daikon is a good one.

 If you want to know about the Miso, please read the article about Fermented food here!